CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     DROP INDEX index_name ON table_name ;

-*   *index_name*: Specifies the name of the index to be dropped.
+*   *index_name*: specifies the name of the index to be dropped.
-*   *table_name*: Specifies the name of the table whose index is dropped.
+*   *table_name*: specifies the name of the table whose index is dropped.

 .. warning::